Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 export SNOWFLAKE_OAUTH_REDIRECT_URL='https://localhost.com'
 ```

+Note because access token have a short life; typically 10 minutes, by passing refresh token new access token will be generated.

 ### Username and Password Environment Variables

 If you choose to use Username and Password Authentication, export these credentials: